Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>I crunched down [my third goal weight](https://priyankasaggu11929.github.io/fitness.html#june-11-2020) today, so I'm down to 74.9 kgs of weight.
 I'm happy with the progress & the steady downward slope. :) </sub>

-<sub>As decided that once I knock down the third goal weight, I will try wearing my old clothes from 2 years back, that I got stitched then, but I had this (strong but really stupid) anticipation that they won't fit even now.
-Mark that I'm almost 15-17 kgs down since I last tried them (and at that time, there was no hope for me to getting into them), so obviously there is a huuuge difference.
-I should have been positive for my ownself, because I gracefully fit into them now.
-I've made *real* progress and I'm so proud!</sub>
+<sub>As decided that once I knock down the third goal weight, I will try wearing my old clothes from 2 years back, that I got stitched then.
+But I had this (strong but really stupid) anticipation that they won't fit even now.
+Mark that I'm almost 15-17 kgs down since I last tried them (and at that time, there was no hope for me to getting into them), so obviously now there is a huge huge difference.
+I should've been really positive for my ownself, because they so gracefully & easily fit me now.
+I've made some *real* progress and I'm so proud!</sub>

 <sub>Today, I had a couple of small loud conversations with family for absolutely nonsense reasons.
 And at these times, I feel like I need to work on my short-temperedness.
 Or otherwise just f^$k the meditation, because I'm making no real use of it in my life.
 I should be careful how to react, that's it!</sub>